code-with-amitk/Code-examples/Languages/Programming_Languages/Java/README.md

 ## About
 - By Sun micro systems(1995)
 - **What?** Java is a language+collection of run-time-libraries.
 Compiler javac(written in java).
 IDE's(Netbeans, Eclipse).
-  - _J2EE?_ Platform for Enterprise Applications    J2ME?Platform for Mobile Applications.
+  - _J2EE?_ Platform for Enterprise Applications
+  - _J2ME?_ Platform for Mobile Applications.
   - _JDK(JAVA DEVELOPMENT KIT)_ SDK, for developing application and applets.
 This includes JRE, JavaDoc(documentation generator), javac(compiler), jar(archiver) etc. For development and running you need this.
   - _JRE(JAVA RUNTIME ENV)_: Includes JVM+library classes.
 If you only want to run Java applications you would need JRE.
   - _JVM(JAVA VIRTUAL MACHINE)/INTERPRETER_: JVM executes the java program line-by-line.
 JVM becomes an instance of JRE at runtime of a Java program.
 - **CATEGORIES**     a. core-java    b.
 Advanced-java    c.
 J2EE(without completing core, advanced java, You will not understand J2EE)